Rohitha92/Project-CNN/README.md

    - Tensorflow 0.10, numpy, scipy, sklearn
 ## Script Initilatization
    - Run Train.py for training the network.
    - Run test_images.py for testing the trained network on new images in a folder.
-Sample new images are provided.
+Sample test images are provided.
    - Change paths in the program accordingly before executing
    - Checkpoints folder consists of trained model
 ### Dataset Credits: